tejaskamtam/OpenQuant/README.md

-# QuantPyML
+# OpenQuant

-A Quantitative Finance library for Python with ML-based modeling tools.
+An open-source one-stop shop for quantitative finance tools including modeling, fundamental/technical analysis, backtesting, options pricing, and forecasting.
 A work in progress.